markitosgv/JWTRefreshTokenBundle/README.md

 then your user_provider_service_id is `security.user.provider.concrete.app_user_provider`.

-### Select Manager Type
+### Doctrine Manager Type

-By default manager type is set to use Doctrine's ORM, if you want to use Doctrine's MongoDB ODM you have to change this value:
+By default, this bundle sets the Doctrine Manager type to the ORM.
+If you want to use Doctrine's MongoDB ODM you have to change this value:

 ```yaml
 gesdinet_jwt_refresh_token:
     manager_type: mongodb
 ```

-### Config UserChecker
+### Set The User Checker

 #### Symfony 5.3+